MuSite/MuSite/README.md

 ## Gulpfile.js

-If you’re after more customization we’ve also included a custom Gulp file, which can be used to quickly re-compile a theme’s CSS and JS.
-You’ll need to install both Node and Gulp before using our included gulpfile.js.
+If you’re after more customization we’ve also included a custom [Gulp](http://gulpjs.com/) file, which can be used to quickly re-compile a theme’s CSS and JS.
+You’ll need to install both [Node](https://nodejs.org/en/download/) and Gulp before using our included '''gulpfile.js'''.

 Once node is installed, run the following npm command to install Gulp.